-Still looking for a legal internship this summer?
+Still looking for a legal vacation scheme / internship?
 Don't despair, there's still time!

-There's still time to find a short work experience placement or internship with a legal firm that doesn't run formal vacation schemes.
+There's still time to find a short work experience placement, or internship with a legal firm that doesn't run formal vacation schemes, as well as formal vacation schemes.

 An internship is a period of work experience offered by an employer for a fixed period of time (full-time or part-time).
 It is just another term for work experience, but usually with more in-depth tasks.

-An internship is usually an opportunity for a relatively inexperienced worker to pick up professional skills, add experience to their CV, form professional networks, and learn about an industry, while an employer can gain access to new talent and fresh ideas.
+A vacation scheme or internship is usually an opportunity for a relatively inexperienced person to pick up professional skills, add experience to their CV, form professional networks, and learn about an industry, while an employer can gain access to new talent and fresh ideas.

 Look locally and nationally

-You may have left it late to find internships for this summer but don't worry.
-Not all firms offer formal vacation schemes or indeed have closed for applications.
-Research firms in your local area that do not run formal vacation schemes but may still be open to a short term summer placement.
-Look at the main legal careers portals for late deadline summer internships.
+Some firms offer formal vacation schemes (and some of these lead to training contracts) but others may have closed for applications by the time you start to look.
+Don't worry.
+Research firms in your local area that do not run formal vacation schemes but are open to a short term spring or summer placements.
+Look at the main legal careers portals for late deadline vacation schemes or internships.
 Always send a well-written CV and cover letter.
 There will always be something available to help you to develop your legal work experience.

 Think about what you want to achieve

-Think about your goals and try to define your specific targets and identify job-related skills you aim to acquire during your internship.
-This could involve developing leadership, critical thinking, or legal knowledge.
+Think about your goals and try to define your specific targets and identify job-related skills you aim to acquire during your vacation scheme or internship.
+This could involve developing leadership, critical thinking, or legal knowledge and experience.
 Whatever your choice, this will help you track your competencies.

 Try not to make money your priority

-Many interns focus more on the monetary aspect of internships than the educational opportunities.
-While compensation is important, prioritise experiences that offer valuable skill development to boost your career prospects.
-The law regarding the payment of interns changes from country to country.
-Still, it’s always a good idea to talk with the company you are doing an internship with on payment and reimbursement of expenses or check if you might be earning the national minimum wage.
+Many interns focus more on the monetary aspect of vacation schemes or internships than the educational and networking opportunities.
+While compensation is important, prioritise experiences that offer valuable skills development to boost your career prospects.
+Still, it’s always a good idea to talk with the company you are doing a vacation scheme or internship with on payment and reimbursement of expenses or check if you might be earning the national minimum wage.

-Some companies view internships as trials for permanent jobs.
+Some companies view vacation schemes and internships as trials for permanent jobs or vacation schemes.
 However, it’s important to be aware that some companies will use internships as a means to find free labour instead of as a chance to identify, nurture and attract talent.

 Try not to say yes to everything